 Make note of who uses which strategy and take pictures or video so that these can be shared with the class as a whole.
-Please note that students may represent these strategies concretely using materials, representationally through pictures, or abstractly through numbers and symbols on paper and just because they may choose to use concrete materials, does not mean the strategy is not sophisticated.
+Please note that students may represent these strategies concretely using materials, representationally through pictures (arrays and open arrays), or abstractly through numbers and symbols on paper.

-Some potential STRATEGIES students might use:
+Some sample STRATEGIES that students might use: